Graficas-2019/a3-solar-system-JoanAndoni/README.md

 - The panning and rotation of the system has to be controlled using an orbit controller.

 **Deadline:** 19/02/19 14:30 hrs

+**Grade: 80**

+**Feedback**
+You are not using the orbit controller.
+You are using a directional and ambient light.
+The light is supposed to come from the sun with a point light.
+Some planets are missing their moons.
+The asteroid belt is missing.